The Shadows of Knight: 1960s

 After performing in and around Chicago's northwest suburbs in 1964 and 1965, The Shadows of Knight became the house band at The Cellar in Arlington Heights, Illinois, owned by Sampson.
 They attracted more than 500 teenagers every Saturday and Sunday at the "Cellar" for more than six months until Sampson began booking other bands, giving them a break.
-A recording of a Shadows of Knight performance at The Cellar was released in 1992 by Sundazed Records as Raw 'n' Alive at the Cellar, Chicago 1966!.
+(A recording of a Shadows of Knight performance at The Cellar was released in 2018 by Sundazed Music as Alive in '65, showcasing the five original members of the band.)

-A performance in support of the Byrds at Chicago's McCormick Place in early summer 1965 attracted the attention of Dunwich Records record producers Bill Traut and George Badonski.
+A stellar performance in support of the Byrds at Chicago's McCormick Place in early summer 1965 attracted the attention of Dunwich Records record producers Bill Traut and George Badonski.
 During that show, they performed "Gloria" by Van Morrison's band Them.
 The band signed with Dunwich shortly thereafter and recorded "Gloria" as a first effort.

 Released in December 1965, "Gloria" received regional airplay.
 The band had slightly altered the song's lyrics, replacing Morrison's original "she comes to my room, then she made me feel alright" with "she called out my name, that made me feel alright" after influential Chicago station WLS had banned Them's original version.
-This simple change overcame the prevalent AM radio censorship of the era and got The Shadows of Knight's cover version of the song onto the playlist of WLS, which had censored the original.
+This simple change overcame the prevalent AM radio censorship of the era and got The Shadows of Knight's cover version of the song onto the playlist of WLS.
 The single reached the No. 1 position on the radio station's countdown, as well as on local rival WCFL.
 On the Billboard national charts, "Gloria" rose to No. 10.
 The secondary publication Cashbox ranked "Gloria" as high as No. 7.
 In Canada the song reached No. 8 on the RPM Magazine charts.
-"Gloria" sold over one million copies, and was awarded a gold disc by the R.I.A.A.
+"Gloria" sold over one million copies, and was awarded a gold disc by the RIAA.